infinitelambda/dbt-central-app/README.md

 ```

 ### Run the Application:
-Navigate to the src directory and once the dependencies are installed, you can start the Streamlit application using the following command:
+Navigate to the src directory and once the dependencies are installed, you can start the streamlit application using the following command:
 ```commandline
 streamlit run app.py
 ```

 # Use the POC for transpose table
+Follow the previously described setup steps then:

-From the root directory (**dbt-dashboards-strimlit/**) run
+From the root directory **dbt-dashboards-strimlit/** run

 ```commandline
 streamlit run transpose_df.py